evhub/coconut/HELP.md

 ### Backtick Calling

 Another common idiom in functional programming is to write functions that are intended to behave somewhat like operators.
-To assist with this, Coconut provies backtick calling, a function can be called by surrounding it with backticks, and then placing its arguments around it.
-Backtick calling can also be used to allow for non-parenthesized calling, which makes long function calls easier to read.
+To assist with this, Coconut provies backtick calling, where a function can be called by surrounding it with backticks, and then placing its arguments around it.
+If more than two arguments are needed on one side of the function, backticks can be used to seperate them.

 Here's an example:
 ```
 mod = (x, y) -> x % y
-`print` "5 mod 3 = ", (5 `mod` 3)
+`print` "5 mod 3 = " `(5 `mod` 3)
 ```

 ### Operator Functions